danfischer87/game-off-2012/README.md

 Level 7 in the prototype is really hard if you guys want a challenge.

 Also excuse the bugginess of the prototype.
-If you want to really play the game you should play the mobile version.
+If you want to really play the game without bugs you should play the mobile version.

 Here are some screenshots of the final product: